PeFerreira98/ISEP.Master.EDOM_2021/part2/readme.md

 ## Constraints and Refactorings

 **Model**
 * nameMustBegreaterThan1Char - each model cannot have a blank or null name
+* mustNotHaveDuplicatedAssociations - each association contained in the model shall have diferent references from one another
+*

 **UserSpec**
 * mustHaveAttributeWithDifferentNames - a user cannot have fields with the same name